AdrianAdam/ArduinoRaspberryHomeSecuritySystem/README.md

 # Raspberry:
 - take the data from arduino and send it to Firebase Database.
 - we make a serial connection between Arduino and Raspberry.
-- we make a new project in Firebase and we start structuring the code.
+- we will import a lot of libraries needed for firebase database, storage and other essentials
 - we'll install a camera and: the phone will be able to connect, from within the app, to a livestream and see live the room where the camera is and, when an intruder is detected, the camera will start recording for 10 seconds.
-After those 10 seconds, the file is posted to Firebase and the app will take it from there.
+After those 10 seconds, the file is posted to Firebase and the android app will take it from there.
-- (more explanations will come later)

-Code: (will come later)
+- there is no need to manually delete older videos, because each time we run the script, and at each 30 minutes, the videos are automatically deleted.
+- initially I didn't have the function to delete older videos, and I have noticed that older videos were uploaded to firebase instead of the newer ones (when I rerun the script, the video count restarts at 0).
+So a file management system is mandatory.

+Code: file Raspberry.py

 # Android Studio
 - take the data from Firebase Database.
 - we send push notifications every time a new data is inserted in the database (with Firebase functions).
-- the ability to see a livestream and recorded footage.
-- the ability to see when the alarm went off.
-- the ability to delete older logs.
+- we can: see a livestream and recorded footage and when the alarm went off and delete older logs.
+- videos will be stored locally to save data (and make them available to watch when offline).

 Code: (will come then the project is ready)